ajinkyad105/ajinkyad105.github.io/about.markdown

     </div>
 </div>

-I am a postgraduate student in Microelectronics specialization.
-More intro
+I am a research enthusiast in Microelectronics specialization.
+Through this platform I aim to share my journey, knowledge, insights and hope to make learning fun and interesting!
+I love playing basketball.

 ### Interests